team-penny/code-test/README.md

 }
 ```

-These two keys should be read to find the keys to the simulation inputs and outputs.
+These two keys contain the information on where the input and output values are located within the given object.

-### The Input Variables/Values
+## The Input Variables/Values

 The root-level `variables` key, an array of strings, provides the names of the input variables.